AzureAD/microsoft-authentication-library-for-objc/README.md

 }
 ```

-**Note, that if you adopted UISceneDelegate on iOS 13+**, MSAL callback needs to be placed into the approproate delegate method of UISceneDelegate instead.
+**Note, that if you adopted UISceneDelegate on iOS 13+**, MSAL callback needs to be placed into the appropriate delegate method of UISceneDelegate instead of AppDelegate.
 MSAL `handleMSALResponse:sourceApplication:` must be called only once for each URL.
+If you supporting both cases, MSAL callback needs to be placed into both places.

 Swift